AP FACT CHECK: Trump on FBI, phantom law on migrant kids

 Nor does it allege any criminal behavior by Comey, who has been accused by Clinton supporters of taking actions that hurt her election chances.

-THE FACTS: It’s not their law.
+THE FACTS: It’s not Democrats’ law.
 There is no law mandating the separation of children and parents at the border.

 The separations are a consequence of a Trump administration policy to maximize criminal prosecutions of people caught trying to enter the U.S. illegally.
 That means more adults are jailed, pending trial, so their children are removed from them.
 Before the policy, many people who were accused of illegal entry and did not have a criminal record were merely referred for civil deportation proceedings, which generally did not break up families.